timredfern/pd_helios/README.md

 (or wherever you cloned pure data)

-To run the example patch:
+To test the example patch:

 ```
 pd help-helios.pd